fieldtrip/website/reference.md

 If you are looking for the papers that describe the algorithms implemented in FieldTrip, please look at the [references to implemented methods](/references_to_implemented_methods).

-This reference documentation is automatically generated from the Matlab code every day.
+This reference documentation is automatically generated from the MATLAB code every day.
 Therefore you should not edit these pages manually, since your changes would be overwritten automatically.
 If you want to suggest corrections to the documentation, please send them by email to the mailing list or to one of the main developers (see [contact](/contact)).

 Note that this reference documentation is identical to the help text that is displayed in MATLAB when you type "help functionname".